BinaNDT/dataset_pipeline/README.md

    - **Fix**: The script now has a 30-minute timeout.
 Check the logs for network issues.
 You can also check if the upload completed directly on Labelbox.
    - **Symptom**: "No internet connection available" error
    - **Fix**: Check your network connection and firewall settings.
 The script now checks connectivity before attempting uploads.
+   - **Symptom**: Import gets stuck at 81% or another percentage
+   - **Fix**: This is a common Labelbox issue.
+Try these options:
+     - Use smaller chunks: `--chunk-size 10`
+     - Use simplified mode: `--simplified --chunk-size 10`
+     - Check Labelbox UI to see if annotations are appearing despite the stuck progress
+     - If a particular chunk is failing, you can resume from that point with `--start-chunk N`
+   - **Symptom**: MAL import is too slow
+   - **Fix**: Try using `--simplified` mode and/or `--use-mask-urls` with mask URLs hosted on a cloud storage service like Google Cloud Storage for faster processing.
+   - **Symptom**: No progress information displayed
+   - **Fix**: The improved script now shows detailed progress information.
+If it's still not showing, check the logs in `outputs/logs/labelbox_import.log`.

 5. **Environment Setup Issues**:
    - **Symptom**: "API key not set" errors